 HTTP Trickery Possible?

-Before diving into solutions that are known to work, we should briefly consider whether it is possible to achieve this functionality simply by making one or more changes to the website's HTTP access file (
+Before diving into solutions that are known to work, I briefly consider whether it is possible to achieve this functionality simply by making one or more changes to the website's HTTP access file (

 .htaccess), because any Drupal developer who feels comfortable making changes to that file (or any others in the root directory of the site) will likely wonder if such a solution is possible.